By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 During the “Roaring Twenties” era, Fanny “Bobbie” Rosenfeld was an exceptional athlete excelling in various sports.
 She was a role model for women all over the world as she was one of the first to compete in the Olympics.
 She helped pave the way for women’s sports and challenged social norms and assumptions about women’s athletic abilities.
 She should be remembered by future generations for her outstanding athletic performances and for defending and promoting women’s sports until the day she died.

-Bobbie was born in Katrinosaov, Russia in 1904 which is currently Dinpro, Ukraine.
+Bobbie was born in Katrinosaov, Russia in 1904, which is currently Dnipro, Ukraine.
 She had an older brother named Maurice and three younger sisters named Gertrude, Mary, and Ethel.
-Her father Max had a used good business and her Mother Sarah stayed home.
-Her family was a common working/lower class family.
+Her father Max had a used goods business, and her mother Sarah stayed home.
+Her family was a common working/lower-class family (Smith, 2015).

 In 1905, they moved to Barrie where their extended family lived.
 Bobbie went to Barrie Collegiate Institute and played many sports including basketball, track, softball, hockey, lacrosse, and tennis.
 She got the nickname “Bobbie” in high school because of her short, bobbed hair.

-When she was 18, her and family moved to Toronto and bought a single family house on Markham street.
-The house was in an area made up of mainly lower-middle class Jewish families.
-Bobbie apparently failed two courses purposely at Barrie Collegiate so that she could attend Harbour Collegiate Institute which had a better athletic program.
+When she was 18, she and her family moved to Toronto and bought a single-family house on Markham Street.
+The house was in an area made up mainly of lower-middle-class Jewish families.
+Bobbie apparently failed two courses purposely at Barrie Collegiate so that she could attend Harbour Collegiate Institute, which had a better athletic program (Johnson, 2017).

-She was also a member of the Toronto Ladies Athletic club and won a tennis championship for women.
-Her name was appearing regularly in the city's newspaper by the mid 1920’s.
-She was hired as a stenographer at Patterson Chocolate factory after graduating from Harbord Collegiate in 1923.
+She was also a member of the Toronto Ladies Athletic Club and won a tennis championship for women.
+Her name was appearing regularly in the city's newspapers by the mid-1920s.
+She was hired as a stenographer at the Patterson Chocolate Factory after graduating from Harbord Collegiate in 1923 (Thompson, 2018).
+Bobbie’s multifaceted talents and contributions to sports during her time were significant, and she inspired many young women to pursue athletics, breaking barriers and creating a legacy that endures.

 Browse our vast selection of original essay samples, each expertly formatted and styled